Medford (541) 770-2020

 Your Eye Health

-At Oregon Retina Center, our team will provide you with highly specialized medical and surgical eye and retina care.
+At Oregon Retina Center, Dr. Wang and our team will provide you with highly specialized medical and surgical eye and retina care.
 We specialize in eye conditions such as Diabetes, Macular Degeneration, and other retina disorders.

 Age Related Macular Degeneration